cmoffroad/osm-guidelines/README.md

 ### `highway=path` + `motorcycle=yes` + `surface=unpaved` + `source=GPS`

-Motorcycles may be able or are known to use this way.
+2-wheel vehicles (light-weight and often only offroad type) may be able or are known to use this way.

 - *1 meter wide or smaller*
 - *give access to nearby fields and villages*